AnoukSmet/Casa-Pedra-Nobre/README.md

     os.environ["STRIPE_WH_SECRET"] = "STRIPE_WH_SECRET"

     ```

+    If you're not sure how to get the above Stripe variables, please visit the [Stripe Documentation](https://stripe.com/docs)

     If you plan on pushing this application to a public repository, ensure that env.py is added to your .gitignore file.